zngly/zngly-website/docs/tiers/coprorate.md

 ---
 sidebar_position: 3
-title: Zngly Connect
+title: Zngly Corporate
 ---

-Zngly Connect is...
+Zngly Corporate is...

 ### How do I get it